Hamilton on pole in Brazil, Vettel fourth

 "I think the weather will be tricky tomorrow, it will make it more of a lottery," said Hamilton, who is moving to Mercedes next season after what will be an emotional farewell to a team that has been part of his life since he was 13 years old.

-"We've put ourselves in a really good position to do the best job we can do."
+"We've put ourselves in a really good position to do the best job we can do.
+We need to work together as a team.
+We'll make sure we do absolutely everything to get the job done."

 Qualifying started after a light rain shower and with overcast skies, but the track was drying through the session without a feared downpour.

-Germany's Nico Hulkenberg, who was on pole at Interlagos in 2010 for Williams in weather-affected conditions, will start sixth in his last race for Force India before moving to Sauber.
+Germany's Nico Hulkenberg, who was on pole at Interlagos in 2010 for Williams in weather-affected conditions, qualified seventh in his last race for Force India before moving to Sauber.

-Finland's 2007 champion Kimi Raikkonen put his Lotus in eighth place with Germany's Nico Rosberg in ninth for Mercedes and Force India's Paul Di Resta rounding out the top 10 after Maldonado's penalty.
+Finland's 2007 champion Kimi Raikkonen put his Lotus in ninth place with Germany's Nico Rosberg rounding out the top 10 for Mercedes.

 Raikkonen's team mate Romain Grosjean was the big loser from qualifying after tangling with the HRT of Spaniard Pedro De la Rosa in the first phase and ending up 18th.